TheMaster1127/HT-IDE/Desktop/README.md

 ---

-#### Built-in JavaScript Debugger
+#### Built-in HTVM-to-JavaScript Debugger
+HT-IDE features a unique debugger for `.htvm` files.
+It works by injecting a special debug command into your code at each breakpoint location before transpilation.
+The HTVM engine then converts these commands into `debugger` statements in the final JavaScript output, allowing you to step through your transpiled code while seeing the execution point in your original HTVM source.

--   **Set Breakpoints:** Simply click in the editor's "gutter" (the area with line numbers) to set or remove a breakpoint on that line.
+-   **Set Breakpoints:** Simply click in the editor's "gutter" (the area with line numbers) to set or remove a breakpoint on that line in your `.htvm` file.
 -   **Debugger Panel:** When a breakpoint is hit during JS execution, a movable debugger panel appears.
 -   **Inspect Scope:** The panel shows all variables currently in scope and their values.
 -   **Variable Hover:** While paused, you can hover over variable names in the editor to see their current value in a tooltip.